 If you have questions regarding the Institute's procurement programs or the location of the nearest HHMI office, please visit the Procurement HHMI Service Desk.

 Supplier/Payee Registration Form

 Individuals and entities that will receive payments or expense reimbursements from HHMI, in connection with the provision of goods or services to HHMI, should complete the registration form if they have not done business with HHMI before or want to update or make changes to their existing information.
 This information is validated by HHMI's Procurement department before being entered into the Institute's processing systems.

 To submit questions on how to complete the registration form, please visit the Procurement HHMI Service Desk and click on Supplier to submit a ticket.

 Invoices and Payments

 The standard payment term for HHMI is Net 30 unless otherwise agreed by HHMI.
 All invoices should be sent to email@example.com as a PDF, unless otherwise directed by HHMI.
-Failure to send invoices, credits, and statements to the AP mailbox at firstname.lastname@example.org may result in a delay in HHMI receiving and processing them.
+Multiple PDF files can be submitted, but please include only one invoice per file.
+Failure to send invoices and credits to firstname.lastname@example.org and statements to email@example.com may result in a delay in HHMI receiving and processing them.